dockstore/dockstore-documentation/docs/dictionary.rst

 GitHub App workflow
 -------------------
-    A :ref:`dict workflow` registered with the Dockstore GitHub App.
+    A :ref:`dict workflow` registered with the :ref:`dict Dockstore GitHub App`.

 .. note:: This term as we define it here is associated with Dockstore and may have different definitions in other contexts.